As one group of students celebrate handing in their dissertations, another are preparing to march in to battle.

 To help ease some of your woes, we’ve compiled a list of all the things we wish we knew before we started writing.

-#1 Start work as soon as your proposal is accepted
+You should begin working on your dissertation as soon as your proposal is accepted.

-if your supervisor isn't right for you, then request to change to somebody else.
-As long as your reasons are legitimate, this should be perfectly fine.
+You can request to change to somebody else, and as long as your reasons are legitimate, this should be perfectly fine.

 Your dissertation will be the most important thing you have ever done (academically speaking) and it’s really stressful!